GodGamer029/SuperSonicML/README.md

 cmake --build . --config Release
 ```

 If you use CLion, you need to add the command line parameter `-DCMAKE_PREFIX_PATH` to your cmake profile in Settings -> Build, Execution, Deployment -> CMake.
-You also need to change Build Type to release.
+You also need to change Build Type to Release.

 Find the bakkesmod plugin settings folder (Usually located in `steamapps\common\rocketleague\Binaries\Win64\bakkesmod\plugins\settings`) and drop [this file](https://raw.githubusercontent.com/GodGamer029/SuperSonicML/master/resources/supersonicml.set) in there.